pagkly/Zed/Investopedia/Investing/EBIAT.md

 [[EBIT]] = revenues - operating expenses + non-operating income

 As an example, consider the following.
 Company X reports sales revenue of $1,000,000 for the year.
 Over that same period, the company reports a non-operating income of $30,000.
-The company's [[Cost of Goods Sold (COGS)]] is $200,000 while depreciation and amortization are reported at $75,000.
+The company's [[COGS]] is $200,000 while depreciation and amortization are reported at $75,000.
 Selling, general, and administrative expenses are $150,000 and other miscellaneous expenses are $20,000.
 The company also reports a one-time special expense of $50,000 for the year.

 In this example, the [[EBIT]] would be calculated as: